 During this years 4-day tent camping trip to Yosemite National Park, students cleaned their own dishes, explored spider caves, hiked up Yosemite Falls, and studied how the Miwok Culture lived in the area for thousands of years.

 8th Grade: Flexible Destination

 The 8th grade trip is more fluid and flexible in its design and destinations.
-From whitewater rafting and night kayaking along the Mendocino coast, to backpacking, camping, and studying historic cultures in the Presidio National Park, to spending the week snorkeling, camping, and learning about the unique flora and fauna of this rare California Island chain.
+From whitewater rafting and night kayaking along the Mendocino coast, to backpacking, camping, and studying historic cultures in the Presidio National Park, to spending the week snorkeling, camping, and learning about the unique flora and fauna of the Catalina Islands.